CODE-SUBMIT/simulator1/README.md

 ![Results](fig4.jpg)

-Code and more results will be released soon.
+Codes and more results will be released soon.
 Please contact deepearthgo@gmail.com if you have any questions.